 Obviously, the exact angles of these swings are going to vary from hitter to hitter.
 Some attackers will be able to hit more radical “cross” or “away” shots than others.
 I’ll share some of the training exercises they presented in the not too distant future.

-Returning to Mark’s view, we had a conversation about it a couple weeks back when I was in Berlin.
-I personally as a hitter was a late decider in that I looked for the block, but I was very much a straight to hard away hitter, at least as an OH.
+Returning to Mark’s view, we had a conversation about it once when I visited him in Berlin.
+I personally, as a hitter, was a late decider in that I looked for the block, but I was very much a straight to hard away hitter, at least as an OH.
 Didn’t really have much of a cross-body swing from that side.
 I could mix one in from the right on occasion.